sidmadala/sidmadala.github.io/content/_index.md

 My research lies at the intersection of **Information Retrieval** and **Embodied AI**, building systems that can:

-- reason about nuanced information in contextual environments, and
+- reason about nuanced information in contextual settings, and
 - operate collaboratively with other agents or humans through dialogue and action.

 My doctoral work focuses on **generating semantically meaningful instructions** to enhance inter-agent and human collaboration, particularly in environments that require multimodal and spatio-temporal reasoning.